WebFiori/framework/README.md

 ## Key Features

-* Provide minimum utilities to setup a small web application.
+* Provide minimum utilities to setup a small/medium web application.
 * Theming and the ability to create multiple UIs for the same web app using any CSS or JavaScript framework.
 * Building and manipulating the DOM of a web page inside PHP.
 * Basic template engine.